 All the company would have to do is to say that to provide their service or sell their products to everyone without discrimination would violate their religious beliefs.
 That is, their religious faith requires them to discriminate against one or more groups in the community.
-Such a ruling by the U.S. Supreme Court would have a profoundly damaging effect to women and minorities and on the level of harmony throughout the country.
+Such a ruling by the U.S. Supreme Court would have a profoundly damaging effect to women, sexual minorities, and others, as well as on the level of harmony throughout the country.

 On the other hand, if the U.S. Supreme Court were to uphold the state Supreme Court's ruling, then human rights legislation throughout the U.S. would be greatly strengthened.

-Also, if the U.S. Supreme Court decided to not grant certiorari, it would let the decision of the state Supreme Court stand.
+Also, if the U.S. Supreme Court decided to not grant certiorari -- that is, it would not agree to accept the appeal -- it would let the decision of the state Supreme Court stand.
 This would strengthen existing human rights legislation to a degree.